AndreeaFluerasu/rnd/README.md

     Planning Time: 1.293 ms
     Execution Time: 2174.512 ms
 ****
-Having the index on the primary key and the index on (beneficiary_public_identifier ASC, id desc) and the items that match the query condition are spread across the table, the query plan uses the index on **(beneficiary_public_identifier ASC, id desc)**:
+Having an index on the primary key and an index on (beneficiary_public_identifier ASC, id desc), when running the above query, if the items that match the query condition are spread across the table, the query plan uses the index on **(beneficiary_public_identifier ASC, id desc)**:

     Limit  (cost=0.56..20.75 rows=50 width=140) (actual time=0.967..0.992 rows=50 loops=1)